Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 The spin operation leaves duplicate vertices along the profile.
-You can select all vertices at the seam with Box select :kbd:`B` shown in Fig. Seam vertex selection and perform a *Remove Doubles* operation.
+You can select all vertices at the seam with Box select :kbd:`B` shown in Fig. :ref:`fig-mesh-screw-duplicate` Seam vertex selection and perform a *Remove Doubles* operation.

 Notice the selected vertex count before and after the *Remove Doubles* operation